Alcohol vs Drug Addiction: Key Differences in Treatment

 Withdrawal Symptoms and Management Strategies

-Withdrawal is a key part of addiction treatment.
+Withdrawal is a key part of treatment.
 It needs careful watch by doctors.
 Each drug causes different withdrawal problems, making detox hard.

 Knowing these symptoms helps doctors create the right plans.